 As the sequel to the original Camera+ app (which is still around), the $2.99 Camera+ 2 tries to outdo its predecessor with more convenient controls, updated filters, an integrated lightbox and simpler ways to switch camera modes.
-The app offers a friendly home screen with all the major controls easily accessible.
+The app offers a friendly home screen with easy access to all the major controls.
 With just a tap, you can jump into macro view or portrait mode.
-You can bounce between telephoto and wide angle.
-An on-screen slider lets you easily zoom in and out.
+You can bounce between telephoto and wide-angle.
+An onscreen slider lets you easily zoom in and out.
 You can change the aspect ratio from portrait to square to landscape.
 And you can opt to save a photo in RAW format.
-Other handy settings include gridlines, a leveler and geotagging.
+Other handy settings include grid lines, a leveler and geotagging.

 When you're finished snapping your photos, you can edit them within the app, easily playing with the size, color, contrast, temperature, filters and effects.
 And if you're an Adobe Creative Cloud subscriber, you can send your photos directly to Creative Cloud for more advanced editing.

 Swipe up on the main control bar, aka the Quick Bar, to unveil even more tools.
-With this second round of controls, you can adjust the flash, turn on the timer, enable RAW mode and turn on gridlines.
-You can also customize the controls accessible on the Quick Bar just by dragging and dropping them.
-And here's a unique feature.
-On iPhones with dual lenses, a Depth Peaking control shows you the three-dimensional depth of your subject so you can see what the camera is scanning.
+With this second round of controls, you can adjust the flash, turn on the timer, enable RAW mode and turn on grid lines.
+You can also customize the controls accessed by way of the Quick Bar just by dragging and dropping them.
+And here's a unique feature: On iPhones with dual lenses, a Depth Peaking control shows you the three-dimensional depth of your subject so you can see what the camera is scanning.

-Next, tap on the Set icon to reveal settings for all the key features from exposure to focusing to format to histogram.
-And if you're a videographer with a supported model iPhone, you can shoot videos with the app at 720p, 1080p, and 4K at speeds ranging from 48 to 240 frames per second.
+Next, tap on the Set icon to reveal settings for all the key features, from exposure to focusing to format to histogram.
+And if you're a videographer with a supported iPhone model, you can shoot videos with the app at 720p, 1080p and 4K, at speeds ranging from 48 to 240 frames per second.
 Through the companion Apple Watch app, you can use your watch to snap a picture remotely and trigger the self-timer.

 The best of the best

 Which is the "best" app among these five?
-The answer to that question hinges on your skills, know-how, comfort level, and how fast your fingers can work.
+The answer to that question hinges on your skills, know-how and comfort level, as well as how fast your fingers can work.
 The answer also varies based on what you're shooting and how much control you want to exercise.
 I tend to switch between several of these apps depending on the subject and shooting conditions, among other factors.
 If I'm trying to shoot something fast, I'll likely use an app that doesn't require much manual tinkering.
-If I'm shooting something static and want to get artsy, I might go for an app that has more finely-tuned manual controls.
-That said, my top choice among the five apps is Obscura 2: It offers a clean and simple interface, consistent and easy-to-access controls, advanced settings and options, along with some really cool filters.
+If I'm shooting something static and want to get artsy, I might go for an app that has more finely tuned manual controls.
+That said, my top choice among the five apps is Obscura 2: It offers a clean and simple interface, consistent and easy-to-access controls and advanced settings and options, along with some really cool filters.